Conrad Hunte: Life after cricket

 Hunte was a committed Christian.
 The defining experience of his life was when in 1961, on the West Indies' tour of Australia, he saw the film The Crowning Experience, about the life of the black American educator Mary McLeod Bethune.
 This film was promoted by Moral Re-Armament (MRA), a multi-faith organisation promoting absolute moral and ethical standards of behaviour, to which Hunte committed the remainder of his life.

 Hunte made no secret of his beliefs.
 Some reports suggest that the other members of the West Indies team became tired of his constantly expressing them in the dressing room, and that this contributed to his not being awarded the captaincy in 1963.

 Hunte retired from cricket in 1967, although he could possibly have continued for some more years, to work full-time for MRA, promoting harmonious race relations.
 He wrote his autobiography, entitled Playing to Win, in 1971.
 After several years in Britain, he moved to Atlanta, Georgia, to help with the racial situation there.
 It was there that he met his wife Patricia, a local newscaster, with whom he had three daughters.

 In 1991, as apartheid was coming to an end in South Africa, Hunte rang the director of the new United Cricket Board of South Africa, Ali Bacher, and offered to help develop cricket in the black townships and promote reconciliation between the races.
 He worked as National Development Coach, funded by the MCC, for seven years.
+Hunte coached the South Africa women's national cricket team at the 1997 Women's Cricket World Cup in India, its first appearance in the tournament.

 In 1998 Hunte was conferred the highest honour in Barbados; he was made a Knight of St. Andrew (KA) of the Order of Barbados.
 In 1999, with encouragement from the government of Barbados, he returned to the island of his birth.
 He was elected to the presidency of the Barbados Cricket Association, with plans to revive cricket in the country, but he died two months later, while in Australia to speak at a conference of the MRA.